 and city-states too.
 The Oracle at Delphi kept everything together in the Greek world and its importance can not be underestimated.
 The Delphic Games like the Olympic games harnessed the competitive spirit of the Greeks and helped create and sustain an ethnic and cultural identity which two thousand years later became a national (and international) identity.
 Later a series of wars which broke out over control of Delphi called The Sacred Wars and eventually like the Olympics the Delphic games and the

 Oracle were outlawed by the Roman Emperor Theodocious as were the rest of the pagan sanctuaries.
 Some say the spirit of Apollo has never left but the ability to hear him has gone.
 See www.greecetravel.com/delphi

 The 4th Century

 From 396 to 387 BC the Greek states were in revolt against Sparta.
 Led by Corinth, and fueled with funds that came from Persia to keep the Greeks fighting amongst themselves peace finally comes to all the Greek states for the first time in what is known as the Peace of Antalcidas.
 In 398 the Athenians reform the Delian league and once again becomes the leading power in the Aegean world.
 In 371 the Thebans defeat the Spartans in the Battle of Leuctra.
-Sparta is then invaded
+Sparta

 and the Messinian helots emancipated.
 Hemmed in on all sides, Sparta will never again be the power it had been.
 Thebes under Epaminondas becomes the most powerful city-state though not powerful enough to unite the others.
 Much of this period is witnessed by the soldier-writer Xenofon.
 In 4th Century Athens sculpturers like Scopas and Lysippus are exploring the beauty of the human form.
 The playwright Menandor has introduced a style of drama known as New Comedy which might be compared to what we know as